Last modified December 7, 2022

 A shared installation is monitored and managed by Giant Swarm staff, just like any other installation.
-However, we currently do not provide access to our Monitoring for users of a shared installation.
+However, we currently do not provide access to our standard observability features for users of a shared installation.

 We talked.
 Together, you and Giant Swarm agree on a project.
 You have an Account Engineer at Giant Swarm responsible for you.

 It’s up to you to decide for an organization name that represents you as a company, business unit, or team.
 Please take our naming conventions into account.

 To create and manage workload clusters on your behalf, we ask you to prepare some configuration, roles, and quotas in your cloud provider account.